xrdocs/multicast/_blogs/multicast-scaling.md

 ## Namespace Scope

-_Each Data MDT namespace is per Address Family/ VRF, thus named Data MDTs with the same name in distinct VRFs create distinct Data MDTs and by using same policies across VRFs will also create distinct Data MDTs_.
+Each Data MDT namespace is per Address Family/ VRF, thus named Data MDTs with the same name in distinct VRFs create distinct Data MDTs and by using same policies across VRFs will also create distinct Data MDTs.
 This also applies on named Data MDTs with the same name in IPv4 and IPv6 of a VRF.
 For example, if we create a VRF Red with Data MDT "Red-Group-1" then it will be within the scope of VRF Red and the route policy name will determine if it will be a separate Data MDT.

 Sample configuration: